Forever Slave: Biography

 Forever Slave was founded in 2000 by Sergio and Lady Angellyca.
 After three demos, "Hate" (2000), "Schwarzer Engel" (2001) and "Resurrection" (2003), the band recorded their first album Alice's Inferno (2005) with Armageddon Music (Germany), with production by Lars Ratz.

 This album reached the top 9 in metal French Underclass sales, the top 27 in Tipo's Sales (Spain), and was album of the Month in Metal Hammer (Spain).

 In 2005, Lady Angellyca was a candidate vocalist for Nightwish after the removal of their singer Tarja Turunen.
 The position was later given to Anette Olzon, who left the band in 2012.

 Forever Slave has appeared on the bill of various festivals including Wacken Open Air Fest (Germany), Metal Female Voices Fest (Belgium), and The Rock Stars Festival in Madrid.

 Forever Slave released their second album Tales for Bad Girls in 2008 which was subsequently promoted with a European tour alongside Kamelot and Firewind.

-Since October 2009, Forever Slave have been working on various other projects as well as writing content for a follow-up to their 2008 release which was expected to be completed in 2013, but as of August, 2017, nothing has been released.
-The latest information on Facebook is from March, 2015, where Lady Angellyca vaguely stated that they are having a hard time because "a lot venues closed, the promotors don't work with metal bands very often" [sic].
-Neither the band's nor Lady Angellyca's personal websites have been updated since 2015.
+Since October 2009, Forever Slave have been working on various other projects as well as writing content for a follow-up to their 2008 release which was expected to be completed in 2013, but as of April, 2026, nothing has been released.
+The latest information on Facebook is from January, 2021, where Lady Angellyca stated that a new project would be launched soon and clues to this would be given on her blog.
+However, nothing followed this announcement.
 It is reasonably clear that the band's existence is over.